danielrriggs/danielrriggs.github.io/content/Pratyahara.md

 ---
 The practice of sensory withdrawal, or, sensory control.
 The fourth step in the [[Eight Limbs of Raja Yoga|eightfold path of Raja Yoga]].

 Pratyahara is a set of techniques that teaches us to restrain our sense organs, or [[Indriya|Indriya]]s.
+The practice is concerned with checking and curbing outgoing tendencies of the [[Mind]] so that awareness can be directed inwards.
+It also includes cutting the inner psychic and mental sensations.

 To meditate, one-pointedness of the [[Mind]] involves restraining our sense & being able to put our attention where we want it to go, instead of chasing after sensory stimuli.
 - Example: fidgeting, hunger, moving, physical discomfort, etc.